Abduction of Cleo Smith: Misidentification of suspect

-On 3 November, media outlet Seven News named the wrong person as Cleo's alleged abductor, retracting and apologising later that day.
-According to NITV News, that person intends to sue Seven News, claiming that their misidentification required him to undergo medical treatment following a severe panic attack.
+On 3 November 2021, media outlet Seven News named the wrong person as Cleo's alleged abductor, retracting and apologising later that day.
+The person misidentified claimed that the incident led to him receiving death threats and required him to undergo medical treatment following a severe panic attack; in response he planned to sue Seven for defamation.
+The defamation case was resolved in February 2022, with Seven West Media agreeing to pay out a settlement deal.